Ferrari 250: 250 Europa GT

 The first road car to use Colombo's 250 V12 was the 250 Europa GT, introduced at the 1954 Paris Motor Show.
 It was also the first Ferrari to use the Gran Turismo moniker.
-Pinin Farina's sober Paris coupé was just one of many shapes for the 250 GT model line, with coachbuilt production extending through 1956 before the 250 line became more standardized.
+Pinin Farina's Paris coupé was just one of many shapes for the 250 GT model line, with coachbuilt production extending through 1956 before the 250 line became more standardized.
 The original 250 Europa GT used a 2600 mm wheelbase on a conventional chassis, with 600-16 Stella Bianca tyres.
 The wet sump V12 was tuned to 220 PS, with three Weber 36DCZ3 carburettors.
 Echoing Vignale's 250 Europa, Pinin Farina added now-familiar vents to the front fenders, a standard styling cue for many of the 250 GTs that followed.